Rotating Shaft Monitoring

 Maintenance Team Buy-In

-Teams preferred PBMA’s visual diagnostics over conventional vibration tools.
+Teams preferred PBMM’s visual diagnostics over conventional vibration tools.
 The method required no technical calibration and clearly showed which gate or shaft was vibrating abnormally—all from a short video clip.

 Cost Savings Potential:

-A predictive maintenance strategy using smartphone PBMA could save NYPA an estimated $1.5 million annually, with a 10-year NPV of $10.54 million.
+A predictive maintenance strategy using PBMM could save NYPA an estimated $1.5 million annually, with a 10-year NPV of $10.54 million.
 Avoiding just one major failure ($500K–$1M) annually could boost ROI above $15 million.

 Expanded Use Cases: